-If you make or receive concessional contributions (CCs) of less than the annual concessional contributions cap of $27,500 pa (for the 2022/23 financial year), you may be able to accrue these unused amounts and carry forward for use in subsequent financial years.
+Concessional contributions are limited to a concessional contributions cap each financial year.
+If you make or receive concessional contributions (CCs) of less than the annual concessional contributions cap of $30,000 pa during the financial year, you may be able to accrue these unused amounts and carry these forward for use in subsequent financial years.
 This is known as catch-up concessional contributions.

-Catch-up concessional contribution can accrue from 2018/19.
-Unused cap amounts can be carried forward for up to five years before they expire.
-To be eligible to make catch-up CCs, one criteria is your total super balance must be below $500,000 at the prior 30 June.
+Unused cap amounts can be carried forward for up to five financial years before they expire.
+To be eligible to use your catch-up CCs, your total super balance must be below $500,000 at the 30 June of the prior financial year.

 This option provides greater flexibility to make concessional contributions if you have broken work patterns, or can’t afford to contribute in a particular year.

-Fatima is considering making additional CCs to super in 2022/23 after taking maternity leave.
-Her CCs in prior years and unused amounts accrued since 2018/19 are summarised below.
+Fatima is considering making additional CCs to super in 2025/26 as her total super balance last 30 June 2025 was less than $500,000.
+Her CCs in prior years and unused amounts accrued since 2020/21 are summarised below.

 ---|---|---|---|---|